webpack-contrib/webpack-hot-client/README.md

 ##### host

-Type: `Object`
+Type: `String|Object`
 Default: `'localhost'`

 Sets the host that the `WebSocket` server will listen on.
-If this doesn't match the host of the server the module is used with, the module will not function properly.
+If this doesn't match the host of the server the module is used with, the module may not function properly.
+If the `server` option is defined, this option is ignored.

+If using the module in a specialized environment, you may choose to specify an `object` to define `client` and `server` host separately.
+The `object` value should match `{ client: <String>, server: <String> }`.
+Be aware that the `client` host will be used _in the browser_ by `WebSockets`.
+You should not use this option in this way unless _you know what you're doing._ Using a mismatched `client` and `server` host will be **unsupported by the project** as the behavior in the browser can be unpredictable and is specific to a particular environment.

 ##### hot